Winter Family Fun Round-Up

 4. Hit the Slopes

-Check out Labrador Mountain, Song Mountain or Toggenburg Mountain for all your skiing and snowboarding needs.
-All of these mountains offer a variety of trails for all levels and lessons for those who are new to the sport.
+Check out Labrador Mountain or Song Mountain for all your skiing and snowboarding needs.
+Both of these mountains offer a variety of trails for all levels and lessons for those who are new to the sport.
 Not your speed?
 Take to Four Seasons Golf & Ski or Camillus Ski Park for a day full of tubing!

 Syracuse offers a variety of museums that cater to a variety of interests and ages.
 Delve into local history and step on a canal boat replica at the Erie Canal Museum or check out the regions' ties to the Underground Railroad at the Onondaga Historical Association.
 If you have an art fan on your hands then the Everson Museum of Art is the place to be.

 There's still family fun happening every day in Syracuse!
 Get outside for some ice skating at Clinton Square Ice Rink or head inside for some skate time at Sunnycrest Ice Rink.
 Be sure to check out the Parks & Rec Facebook page for the weekly schedule of pop-up snowshoe rental events, spread out across various city parks each week.

 7. Destiny USA